-The Water Resources Reform and Development Act, 2014 (WRRDA), which was passed by Congress and signed into law by the President on June 10, 2014, included amendments to the Clean Water State Revolving Fund (CWSRF) program authorized by Title VI of the Federal Clean Water Act.
-Those amendments, along with the exhaustion of "banked equivalency/cross-cutter compliance," utilized by the Water Pollution Control Revolving Loan Fund (WPCRLF) Program since FY-2001, required significant changes to the WPCRLF Program for loans awarded October 1, 2014, and after.
+The Water Resources Reform and Development Act, 2014 (WRRDA), which was passed by Congress and signed into law by the President on June 10, 2014, included amendments to the Clean Water State Revolving Fund (CWSRF) program authorized by Title VI of the Federal Clean Water Those amendments, along with the exhaustion of "banked equivalency/cross-cutter compliance," utilized by the Water Pollution Control Revolving Loan Fund (WPCRLF) Program since FY-2001, required significant changes to the WPCRLF Program for loans awarded October 1, 2014, and after.
 Some of those changes were implemented in FY-2015 as required, and the remaining requirements were implemented in FY-2016.
-Additional optional WRRDA-related changes will be considered for implementation in future fiscal years.
+Additional optional WRRDA-related changes may be considered for implementation in future fiscal years.
+Also, the Infrastructure Investment and Jobs Act, 2021 (IIJA), which was passed by Congress and signed into law by the President on November 15, 2021, imposed the Build America Buy America (BABA) requirements on the CWSRF, superseding the American Iron and Steel (AIS) requirement previously imposed by WRRDA.
+IIJA also included an emphasis on "disadvantaged communities," which resulted in EPA requiring reevaluation of the subsidy affordability criteria previously mandated by WRRDA.
+Sections III.L and III.O, below reflect those IIJA-required changes to the WRRDA requirements.
 All WPCRLF-funded projects are required to meet all applicable federal requirement, and thus, all can be considered "equivalency" projects if/as needed.
 MDEQ will strive to ensure that all appropriate data is entered quarterly into the CWSRF Data System (formerly CBR/NIMS).